How to Tell If a Work at Home Job Offer Is an Illegal Money Laundering Position

 Financial Money Mules

-In an earlier hub entitled Money Mules I described how Internet scam artists having been so successful in gaining access to credit card and bank accounts that they were having problems moving the large sums of money acquired from these sources to places where they could access the stolen funds.
+I have previously described how Internet scam artists having been so successful in gaining access to credit card and bank accounts that they were having problems moving the large sums of money acquired from these sources to places where they could access the stolen funds.

 Most of the scam artists are a part of criminal organizations operating out of nations like Russia and the former Soviet states of Belarus and Moldova.
 However, the funds they are stealing come from places like North America, Western Europe and Australia.